projectcaluma/caluma/docs/workflow-concepts.md

 ---

 Now that we know about the concepts behind Caluma's workflow system, it's time to get our hands dirty and implement the "exam" workflow using the Caluma GraphQL API: [On to the next chapter, "Workflow implementation".](workflow-implementation.md)

+## Workflow implementation

+In this chapter, we'll create and execute the example "exam" workflow which has been introduced in the [previous chapter, "Workflow Concepts"](workflow-concepts.md).
+We'll do so by executing mutations on the Caluma GraphQL API - to get most out of this guide, we recommend to follow along using the interactive GraphiQL console of your local Caluma installation (see the [Getting started guide](../README.md#getting-started) for installation instructions).